Signs Your AC Tune Up is Due: Keep your AC in Top-Notch Condition

 To clean your AC’s coil:

 - Firstly, make sure the power to your air conditioner is cut off.
 Next, access your AC’s outdoor unit and unscrew the removable cover.

-- Clean visible dirt using you hand and use a coil brush for in depth and detailed dusting.
+- Clean visible dirt using your hand and use a coil brush for in-depth and detailed dusting.

 - Use a fin comb by running it along the fins on your coil.
 This will straighten out any bent fins to improve the surface area of the coil thus improving its efficiency.